cognitedata/cognite-sdk-dotnet/README.md

-# Cognite Data F#usion.NET SDK
+# #Fusion.NET SDK

 [![build](https://webhooks.dev.cognite.ai/build/buildStatus/icon?job=github-builds/CogniteSdk.NET/master)](https://jenkins.cognite.ai/job/github-builds/job/CogniteSdk.NET/job/master/)
 [![codecov](https://codecov.io/gh/cognitedata/CogniteSdk.NET/branch/master/graph/badge.svg?token=da8aPB6l9U)](https://codecov.io/gh/cognitedata/CogniteSdk.NET)

-A cross platform and asynchronous SDK for accessing the Cognite API (v5) using [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it should work for all .NET implementations i.e both [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework).
+A cross platform and asynchronous SDK for accessing the Cognite Data Fusion API (v5) using [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it should work for all .NET implementations i.e both [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework).
 Made as part of the 2019 February 14th hackathon.

 The goal was to learn the Cognite API and experiment with [Domain Modeling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
 Thus make the code reflect the specification as much as possible and hopefully be able to significantly reduce the need for unit-testing.
 That is also why I did't want to auto-generate the code using the OpenAPI tool chain.